Launch a Sponsored Product Campaign

 Now, when you’re ready, you can launch your campaign with confidence!

-NOTE: You can also deliver Sponsored Product campaigns through our API partners, Pacvue and Flywheel, and Skai.
+In addition to DoorDash Ads Manager, you can also create and manage Sponsored Product campaigns through our API partners, Pacvue and Flywheel, and Skai.

 Optimizing Campaigns